YManjunath/H-Clustering-Crime-Data/README.md

 # H-Clustering-Crime-Data
-Performing Clustering for the crime data and identifying the number of clusters formed and drawing inferences.
+Performing Clustering for the crime data and identifying the number of clusters formed and drawing inferences.(Used R and Python)

 Data Description:
 Murder -- Muder rates in different places of United States